bt3gl/building_blog/content/stripe_ctf_1.md

 array = "%s%s" % (EXPLOIT, stack_ptr)

 while 1:
  subprocess.call(["/levels/level04", array])
 ```
-This solution is possible due to  the [struct](https://docs.python.org/2/library/struct.html) module, which performs conversion between Python and C values, and the [subprocess](https://docs.python.org/2/library/subprocess.html) module, which allows us to spawn new processes.
+This solution is possible due to the [struct](https://docs.python.org/2/library/struct.html) module, which performs a conversion between Python and C values, and the [subprocess](https://docs.python.org/2/library/subprocess.html) module, which allows us to spawn new processes.
 The **struct.pack** method returns a string containing the values packet in the specified format (where **<** means little-endian and **I** is unsigned int).

 A [one-line solution in Ruby](https://github.com/stripe-ctf), was given by Stripe and it's worth to mention: